jainsoniya/PISA/README.md

 - How teachers support their students in advance in their academia?

 ## About dataset
 This dataset contains 172491 rows and 636 columns.
 Out of 636 variables, I shortlisted 17 variables for the purpose of exploration.
+You can find the detailed explorations in [PISA-exploratory.ipynb](https://github.com/jainsoniya/PISA/blob/master/PISA-%20exploratory.ipynb)

 # Summary of findings: